Barker Road Methodist Church: Church buildings

-Church Planting
+Church planting

-In October 1993, the Church, together with Wesley Methodist Church launched a church-planting project at the Methodist Girls' School with the opening of a preaching point.
+In October 1993, the church, together with Wesley Methodist Church launched a church-planting project at the Methodist Girls' School with the opening of a preaching point.
 It was later constituted as Covenant Community Methodist Church in September 1994.

 A similar preaching point was established at Anglo-Chinese School (Independent) in 1998 in partnership with Wesley Methodist Church and Aldersgate Methodist Church, and was later constituted as Living Waters Methodist Church in April 2003.

 In July 2007, BRMC opened a preaching point at Anglo-Chinese School (International).
 This preaching point was later constituted as Holland Village Methodist Church in 2012.

-BRMC currently maintains a preaching point at Bukit Batok, located at Block 151, Bukit Batok Street 11.
+BRMC also runs Oasis BRMC Mission @Bukit Batok, which serves the local community by offering programmes for the disadvantaged and holds English and Mandarin worship services on Sundays.